Thanas-R/thanas-r/README.md

 I am a passionate learner who believes in growing a little every day.
 I’m genuinely interested in coding and problem-solving, and I enjoy turning complex challenges into simple, effective solutions.<br><br>
 While I take my work seriously, I also value creating a positive and cheerful environment.
 I believe a good laugh can go a long way in building strong, collaborative teams.<br><br>
-I try to be honest, supportive, and reliable.
-I’m comfortable taking responsibility or stepping into a leadership role when needed, and I always aim to contribute well to the team while learning along the way.<br>
+I strive to be honest, supportive, and reliable, taking responsibility or leading when needed while contributing and learning with the team.<br>

 **Connect with me:**
 <p align="left">